 Face-to-face visits will allow you to address any concerns and ensure all products meet your standards.
 There’s also less chance of things getting “lost in translation,” which often occurs when working with big teams of people, many of whom aren’t actually on the floor and touching your products.

 Today, more manufacturers use videos of their factory to connect with more customers when travel is difficult or has restrictions.
-Learn more about Thomas' free video production services here.
+Learn more about Thomas' free video production services with an advertising program.

 3. Reduced Supply Chain Costs